 The Ministry of Business, Innovation and Employment carries out weekly monitoring of “importer margins” for regular petrol and automotive diesel.
 The weekly oil prices monitoring report is reissued each week with the previous week's data.

-The importer margin1 is the amount available to retailers to cover domestic transportation, distribution and retailing costs, and profit margins.
+The importer margin is the difference between the discounted price less duties, taxes, levies, the New Zealand Emissions Trading Scheme (ETS) and the importer cost.
+That is, the gross margin available to the retailers to cover domestic transportation, distribution and retailing costs, and profit margins.

 The purpose of this monitoring is to promote transparency in retail petrol and diesel pricing and is a key recommendation from the New Zealand Petrol Review [PDF 706KB].